 WordPress membership site guide

-When you combine the page restriction powers of Memberful with a beautifully designed WordPress site, you can easily create a dynamic membership experience!
+When you combine the protection powers of Memberful with a beautifully designed WordPress site, you can easily create a dynamic membership experience.

 How to build a WordPress membership site

 - WordPress.org is software you use to create a website; hosting is not included.